sayus2884/All_Correct/README.md

 The recommended way to deploy the project is through Vercel's platform.
 You can read this [documentation](https://nextjs.org/docs/deployment).

-If you want to use pre-existing servers or cloud services, as long as it supports hosting **Node.js** web application, refer to this [documentation](https://nextjs.org/docs/deployment#other-hosting-options).
+If you want to use pre-existing servers or cloud services, as long as it supports hosting **Node.js** web applications, refer to this [documentation](https://nextjs.org/docs/deployment#other-hosting-options).

 ## Recommendations